Portland Public Schools (Oregon): 19th century

 On December 18, 1854, the school board organized two school districts, named School District Number 1 and School District Number 2, divided by Morrison Street.
 On March 31, 1856, they were merged into a single School District Number 1.

 School District Number 1 opened a school in fall 1855, presumably replacing the school started by Outhouse and Clarke.
 This school was presided over by Sylvester Pennoyer and closed in six months, as the funds were exhausted.
 In 1858, a new schoolhouse was built, financed by canceling school for a year.
 The school was located at Sixth and Morrison and named the Central School.
 The Central School location was later occupied by the Portland Hotel and is now Pioneer Courthouse Square.
-A high school, Portland High School, was opened in 1869, and a night school program was created at the high school in 1889.
+A high school, Portland High School (now Lincoln High School), was opened in 1869, and a night school program was created at the high school in 1889.

 In the 1860s, the school budget was very low, about $10 per student per year.
 William S. Ladd, known for being thrifty, raised objections to the school paying for supplies such as ink, requiring students to instead make their own by boiling oak bark and carrying it in animal horns.

 In 1867, shoemaker William Brown, one of approximately 200 black people then living in Portland, sued the school district for refusing to educate the 16 black children in the city.
 The Colored School opened in fall 1867, discontinuing in 1872 when a local referendum supported integration.
 By December 1873, 30 students (out of 1048) in the district were black.

 By the end of the 1870s, there were four elementary schools: Central School (1858–?), Harrison School (1866–?), Colored School (1867–1872), and North School (1868–?).

 Portland schools were questioned by Harvey W. Scott and The Oregonian in 1880, especially regarding the efficacy and practicality of public high schools.
 The yearly cost to educate a student in 1879 in Portland was $24.06.

 A compulsory education program was enacted in Oregon on February 25, 1889.
 By 1891, the district contained 95 teachers, seven elementary schools, one high school, and one night school.
 The schools were described as crowded by The Oregonian at that time.
 Other school districts in East Portland and Albina were combined in 1891 (with 83% of residents voting in favor of consolidation).
 This added nine elementary schools, 74 teachers, and 2698 students to the system.